Glen-Sasek-PCC-Instructor/2025-06-22/Assignment-2.md

 Keep eating Oreos!
 ```

-* Complete zyBooks section **CS161A 2\.
-Data Types & Math Functions** activities.
+* To get started, open the [Assignment Template File](https://github.com/Glen-Sasek-PCC-Instructor/2025-06-22/blob/main/main.cpp), and make a copy.

-* Complete all sections of your Algorithmic Design Document.
+* Complete all sections of the Assignment Template File.

-* Include **pseudocode** in part d of the design document.
+* You must express your algorithm as **pseudocode.** [Pseudocode Reference](https://github.com/Glen-Sasek-PCC-Instructor/2025-06-22/blob/main/Pseudocode-Reference.txt)

 * **Follow these Coding Construct Requirements:**